 The first step to establishing internal controls lies in defining the risks you are protecting against.
 Until your organizations fully understand how it wants to position itself, within its market industry, it will be an impossible task to set the appropriate objectives and mitigate any inherent business risks.

 Determining business objectives drives the risks your organization faces the same way.
-For example, if an organization involved in the financial industry, the business leaders need to look at the standards and regulations that govern banks and other financial institutions to ensure they provide suitable controls.
-Ultimately, once an organization understands its objectives, it can then move forward towards defining the risks, and the development and implementation of suitable internal controls to mitigate those risks.
+For example, if an organization is involved in the financial industry, the business leaders need to look at the standards and regulations that govern banks and other financial institutions to ensure they provide suitable controls.
+Ultimately, once an organization understands its objectives, it can then move forward toward defining the risks, and the development and implementation of suitable internal controls to mitigate those risks.

 Types of Internal Controls

 There are three main categories of internal controls: preventative, detective and corrective.
 Internal controls are characteristically summed up as a series of policies and procedures or technical protections that are put in place to prevent problems and protect the assets of a business organization.

 All organizations are subject to threats occurring that may have negative impacts on an organization and result in asset loss.
 Some of these threats are unintentional, caused by an ignorant employee that leads to costly errors, others are more malevolent, such as the case of fraudulent manipulation and extortion.
 These risks are present in every business, small, medium and large.
 Regardless of why it happens, internal controls need to be established to avoid or minimize loss to a business organization.